ResistanceHub/coin-flip/README.md

 To make the most use of enums in this example, please read: https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/enum

-Take speicific notice of:

-The underlying type specifies how much storage is allocated for each enumerator.
-However, an explicit cast is necessary to convert from enum type to an integral type.
-For example, the following statement assigns the enumerator Sun to a variable of the type int by using a cast to convert from enum to int.
+This is how you can convert from an int to an enum - https://stackoverflow.com/a/29488/259477

 ```
-int x = (int)Day.Sun;
+MyEnum e = (MyEnum) 1;
 ```

 # Good luck!